dotnet/maui/docs/design/UITesting.md

 This will be the majority of new tests added which will be primarily for testing functionality and adding regression tests.

-You will need to create some kind of UI to test against, which will go in the Controls.Sample.UITests project.
+You will need to create some kind of UI to test against, which will go in the TestCases.Shared.Tests project.
 Create a new class and attribute it with `[Issue]` and derive from `TestContentPage`.

 Then in the Controls.AppiumTests project add a new class that derives from `_IssuesUITest` and add your test.